 National Adaptive Academy clinic registration is on a first come, first serve basis and some of the clinics do fill quickly.
 As a courtesy to participants, a Wait List will be maintained if a clinic reaches capacity.
 The Wait List records names in the order they were received.
 We are monitoring clinic registration to determine what clinics we are able to expand, so stay tuned for potential schedule changes to be announced prior to October 31.
 One limitation of our registration platform is that if you sign up for a Wait List, it will prevent you from enrolling in another clinic at that time.
 You can choose to join a Wait list or just go ahead and select another clinic to enroll in.
 Thanks for your understanding and flexibility, we will do our best to accommodate changing schedules at a later date if needed.

-If you are on the Wait List for a clinic, you will you will be automatically notified by the registration system via email when a spot is available for you to register.
+If you are on the Wait List for a clinic, you will be notified via email when a spot is available for you to register.
+You will have 3 days to confirm enrollment and process payment.
+If you do not finish enrollment in this timeframe, you will lose your spot on the Wait List and the next person will be invited to enroll.
 Once we are on site at the event, you will be notified by your stated preferred method of contact (email or text).

-- We would be happy to help you enroll in a different clinic.
-Please come visit us at Continuing Education Administration on site, or contact us via text 240-780-2684 or email firstname.lastname@example.org
+- We would be happy to help you enroll in a different clinic and still honor the pre-registration clinic fee discount.
+Beginning December 3 1pm MST, please come visit us at Continuing Education Administration on site, or contact us via text 240-780-2684 or email firstname.lastname@example.org

 - You may choose to remain on the Waitlist and Stand By at the clinic meeting location in order to attend in the clinic if there is a no-show.
 We don’t recommend doing Stand By, but we do allow it!
 Your name must be on the Wait List and clinicians will invite Stand Bys to participate, space permitting, in the order they are listed on the Wait List.
 Please note, being on the Wait List and/or Stand By does not guarantee you will be able to attend the clinic.